animatlabs/animatlabs.github.io/_posts/2026-03-10-polly-v8-resilience-patterns.md

     timeoutDuration: TimeSpan.FromSeconds(30));
 ```

-Or wrap individual operations instead of the whole foundry:
+You can also wrap individual operations instead of the entire foundry:

 ```csharp
 var resilientOp = PollyRetryOperation.WithRetryPolicy(